Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Deformation analysis of a TSF

-Several models has been carried out in order to estimate and quantify the TSF damage, fitting constitutive models and material parameters using laboratory and field test.
-In this section, a brief description of the general layout of developed numerical models is presented.
+A numerical model must be set-up and many runs must be carried out in order to estimate the seismic demand of the TSF or, in other words, the required freeboard and the need of a reinforcement buttress.
+In this section, a brief description of the numerical model used in this example is presented.